eadams17/art-history/README.md

 - [Harvard Art Museums](https://github.com/harvardartmuseums/api-docs)
 - [New York Times Article Search](https://developer.nytimes.com/docs/articlesearch-product/1/overview)

-For the sake of ease of startup, I have included my API keys in the `.env` file in this repo (though I normally wouldn't do this as it's not best practice).

 The application features a timeline slider at the top where the user can change the year (from between 1900 and 2000 at 10 breakpoints).
 Below the timeline, an image of an artwork in the collection is rendered along with its information (title, artist(s) name, etc).
 At the bottom, there is a news ticker that scrolls real New York Times headlines from that same time period.